OpenTTD/OpenTTD/docs/desync.md

      'src/network/network_func.h'.
      (DEBUG_FAILED_DUMP_COMMANDS is explained later)
    - Put the 'commands-out.log' into the root save folder, and rename it to 'commands.log'.
+Strip everything and including the "newgame" entry from the log.
-   - Run 'openttd -D -d desync=3 -g startsavegame.sav'.
+   - Run 'openttd -D -d desync=0 -g startsavegame.sav'.
-     This replays the server log and creates new 'commands-out.log' and 'dmp_cmds_*.sav' in your autosave folder.
+     This replays the server log.
+Use "-d desync=3" to also create a new 'commands-out.log' and 'dmp_cmds_*.sav' in your autosave folder.

 ## 3.2) Evaluation of the replay